 The macro lens is a particular type of lens that allows you to focus on a subject from an extremely close range.
 This lens makes your subject appear more prominently in the viewfinder and thus the final image.

 Macro photography enables viewers to enjoy the incredible details of an object, which sometimes feels like entering a whole new world.

 But how do photographers capture these tiny little details?
-The answer is a unique tool called a macro lens.
-This type of lens is the must-have item for those who want to step up their game.
+An answer is a unique tool called a macro lens.
+This type of lens is a must-have item for those who want to step up their game.